gekatateam/neptunus/plugins/inputs/grpc/README.md

     address = ":5800"

     # only using in SendOne and SendBulk RPCs
-    # if configured an event id will be set by data from path
+    # if configured, an event id will be set by data from path
     # expected format - "type:path"
     id_from = "filed:path.to.id"